Pluto28/rustfuck/README.md

 ### So what does it do?

-This retina burning piece of software, comparable to an ecclipse, is a brainfuck interpreter.
+This retina burning piece of software is a brainfuck interpreter.
 I tried not to use any dependencies that would hinder learning something interesting, and so i implemented the lexer and parser myself, which is probably a very bad idea for anything